moorepants/dissertation/physicalparameters.rst

 bicycle, except for the gyro bicycle which had no rider.
 A 72 kg rider sat on the Delft bicycles and an 84 kg rider on the Davis instrumented bicycle [#weight]_.
-A 30 meter tape measure (resolution: 2mm) was pulled tight and taped on a flat level smooth floor for the Delft bicycles and we marked a 68 foot length on the floor and used a 1/16 inch resolution ruler to measure the 6 to 15 inch additional distance for the Davis bicycles.
+A 30 meter tape measure (resolution: 2mm) was pulled tight and taped on a flat level smooth floor for the Delft bicycles and for the Davis bicycles we marked a 68 foot length on the floor and used a 1/16 inch resolution ruler to measure the 6 to 15 inch distance past the 68 foot mark where the rotation stopped.
 The tire was marked and aligned with the tape measure :ref:`Figure 2 <figTireChalk>`.
 The accuracy of the distance measurement is approximately :math:`\pm0.01` meter.
 The tires were pumped to the recommended inflation pressure before the measurements.
 The wheel